Filey - Flag Deprecated Files: A Simple VSCode Extension for Cleaner Codebases

 Keeping track of deprecated files is a hassle.
 For me, it's lots of deja vu: "wait, didn't I do this three months ago?" 🤔

-That's why I built Flag Deprecated Files, a VSCode extension that visually highlights files containing @deprecated
+That's why I built Filey - Flag Deprecated Files, a VSCode extension that visually highlights files containing @deprecated

 tags directly in your file explorer.